backstage/backstage/plugins/search/api-report.md

 //
 // src/components/SearchContext/SearchContext.d.ts:21:5 - (ae-forgotten-export) The symbol "SettableSearchContext" needs to be exported by the entry point index.d.ts
 // src/components/SearchFilter/SearchFilter.d.ts:13:5 - (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// src/components/SearchFilter/SearchFilter.d.ts:14:5 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point index.d.ts
 ```